topoftheblock/topoftheblock/README.md

 ## Current Projects
-[LLM Fine-Tuning with LoRa for Financial Sentiment](https://github.com/topoftheblock/Fine-Tuning-LLM-For-Financial-Sentiment) - An end-to-end real-time data pipeline for ingesting financial social media text, analyzing its sentiment using a fine-tuned Large Language Model powered by Apple's MLX, and visualizing the results.

 [Research Project on Autoresearch](https://github.com/topoftheblock/autoresearch) - A comparative study evaluating autonomous LLM research loops against Bayesian optimization, inspired by Andrej Karpathy's 2026 AutoResearch paradigm.

 [Paper Presentation at the Intersection of AI and Neuroscience](https://github.com/topoftheblock/ai-for-neuroscience) - Report and Presentation on Generating Computational Cognitive Models using Large Language Models